InsertKoinIO/koin/docs/reference/koin-core/dsl.md

 }
 ```

-In this module, you can declare components as decribed below.
+In this module, you can declare components as described below.